Elijah Hayward

-Elijah Hayward (November 17, 1786 – September 22, 1864) was a lawyer in the U.S. State of Ohio who represented his county in the Ohio House of Representatives, sat on the Ohio Supreme Court for a short time, and was Commissioner of the General Land Office.
+Elijah Hayward (November 17, 1786 – September 22, 1864) was a lawyer in the U.S. State of Ohio who represented his county in the Ohio House of Representatives, sat on the Ohio Supreme Court for a short time, and was Commissioner of the United States General Land Office.
 He was a noted genealogist and historian.

 Early life

 Elijah Hayward was born in 1786 in Bridgewater, Plymouth County, Massachusetts.
 He was descended from Thomas Hayward, one of the original proprietors of Bridgewater, who immigrated from England in 1634.
 His mother's ancestor came on the same ship passage.
-Hayward attended the village schools, and in 1801 entered Bridgewater Academy, where he learnt English grammar and arithmetic for three months.
+Hayward attended the village schools, and in 1801 entered Bridgewater Academy, where he learned English grammar and arithmetic for three months.

 Starting in late 1801, Hayward worked in stores in West Bridgewater, and later Plymouth.
 In 1803, he went to Hanover, to learn shipbuilding.
 He became partner with David Kingman in 1807, and married his daughter, Eliza Kingman, February 19, 1809.
 He traveled to England on one of his ships, the Belfast, in 1812, and returned to the U.S. in June of that year after hearing of the death of his partner and father-in-law Kingman.
 In Hanover, he decided to pursue the study of law at the office of John Winslow, esq.
 His studies were delayed by the need to attend to his father-in-law's estate, including a return to London for a lawsuit.
 He returned to East Bridgewater to study under Nahum Mitchell.